ScilifelabDataCentre/pathogens-portal-visualisations/postCOVID/README.md

 **weeklycontacts_healthcare_divsex.py** - script used to produce plots related to healthcare contacts divided by patient sex as well as diagnosis.

 **weeklycontacts_healthcare_small.py** - script used to produce plot related to healthcare contacts divided only by diagnosis, NOT patient sex.
 This is a smaller version that is used for the home page of the portal.

+The Archive folder contains two scripts that are outdated due to the necessary data not being available anymore.
+The two scripts are the following:

+**postcovid_mapfig_cases_U089.py** - script produces a map displaying the number of U089 postcovid syndrome diagnoses as a percentage of postcovid cases up to the current time period.

+**postcovid_mapfig_cases_U099.py** - script produces a map displaying the number of U099 postcovid syndrome diagnoses as a percentage of postcovid cases up to the current time period.